Israel VS Palestine DEBATE, Misfit Patriot VS Rathbone w/ Alex Stein

 A resistance force that was in Detroit that was firing rockets at their neighbors, you know, like outer Detroit, whatever.

-And we were saying, okay, these people are literally embedding themselves in downtown Detroit and they're constantly firing rockets out and they're hiding among civilians and we can't do anything about it.
+And we were saying, okay, these people are literally embedding themselves in downtown Detroit, and they're constantly firing rockets out, and they're hiding among civilians, and we can't do anything about it.

 Well, I mean, it's just, we're talking about like dispensationalism, right?

-And I think it's fair to say that dispensationalism, which is a sort of modern view, a modern way to view the Bible, has completely guided our foreign policy over the last 70, 80 years.
+And I think it's fair to say that dispensationalism, which is a sort of modern, modern view, a modern way to view the Bible, has completely guided our foreign policy over the last 70, 80 years.

-from Christians, specifically Catholics and Reformed, Reformed Protestants against sort of this dispensational view of the Bible.
+And now you are seeing pushback from Christians, specifically Catholics and Reformed Protestants against sort of this dispensational view of the Bible.

-You can support the people of Israel, which I believe are the ones that fall under the Abrahamic Covenant, which is the Jews, the people of the Jewish faith, right?
+You can support the people of Israel, which I believe are the ones that fall under the Abrahamic covenant, which is the Jews, the people of the Jewish faith, right?

 Not secular Jews, not this nation-state of Israel.